bruno-garcia/apache-mod-proxy-unrecognized-response/README.md

 I was able to reproduce the issue in the following environments:
 Apache: CentOS 7.3 -  httpd-2.4.6-45.el7.centos.4.x86_64

-.NET Code: Windows 10 Pro x64, Version 1607, OS Build: 14393.1198
+.NET Core client and server: Windows 10 Pro x64, Version 1607, OS Build: 14393.1198

-It's also reproducible when running the .NET Core code on CentOS (as the steps below):
+It's also reproducible when running the .NET Core server on CentOS (as the steps below):

 To reproduce it, follow the steps:
 ```bash